Make a Tax Deductible Contribution to the Library!

 Those troops finally arrived the following April, and it was then that Gage, under extreme pressure, moved to recapture the province that had been lost the previous year.
 Before sending out his troops, Gage dispatched spies to determine where to attack.
 They reported that a march on Worcester, a patriot stronghold and the largest storehouse of weaponry and powder, would be disastrous.
 Gage decided to go after Concord instead.

-INTERESTED?Join a group of local historians on Thursday, August 21 at 6:30 at the Uxbridge Library for some information on this program of events scheduled for September 6 & 7.
+INTERESTED?Join a group of local historians on Saturday September 6 on the Town Common& Sunday September 7 in Worcester.
 Check out www.revolution1774.org. or Mike Potaski at email@example.com or by calling Deb Young at the library 508-278-8624x103.

 Easy Walks in Massachusetts